Colgate-Palmolive: Recent years

+In August 2026, Colgate-Palmolive India partnerned with direct-to-consumer (D2C) brand Bombay Shaving Company to manage the digital advertising and e-commerce operations for its Palmolive personal care portfolio.

 In 2005, Colgate sold the under-performing brands Fab, Dynamo, Arctic Power, ABC, Cold Power and Fresh Start, as well as the license of the Ajax brand for laundry detergents in the US, Canada and Puerto Rico, to Phoenix Brands, LLC as part of its plan to focus on its higher margin oral, personal, and pet care products.

 In 2006, Colgate-Palmolive announced the intended acquisition of Tom's of Maine, a leading maker of natural toothpaste, for US$100 million.
 Tom's of Maine was founded by Tom Chappell in 1970.

 In 2020, Colgate-Palmolive acquired Hello Products LLC, one of the fastest-growing premium oral care brands in the United States, for an undisclosed amount.

 Today, Colgate has numerous subsidiary organizations spanning 200 countries, but it is publicly listed in three: the United States, India, and Pakistan.

 On October 25, 2012, the company announced it would cut 2,310 workers, or 6% of its workforce, by the end of 2016 in a push to make the consumer products company more efficient.
 The company ranked 184th on the 2018 Fortune 500 list of the largest United States corporations by revenue.
 In 2021, the company ranked 15th on the list of Most Trusted Brands by Morning Consult.

 Educational and community involvement

 In 1890, Madison University in New York State was renamed Colgate University in honor of the Colgate family following decades of financial support and involvement.

 The Colgate-Palmolive Company has sponsored a non-profit track meet open to women of all ages called the Colgate Women's Games.
 The Colgate Women's Games is the nation's largest amateur track series open to all girls from elementary school through college.
 Held at Brooklyn's Pratt Institute, competitors participate in preliminary meets and semi-finals over five weekends throughout January.
 Finalists compete for trophies and educational grants-in-aid from Colgate-Palmolive Company at New York City's Madison Square Garden in February.
 For more than 20 years, the company supports the Starlight Children Foundation which is a non profit organization dedicated to help seriously ill children and their families.
 The mission is to help children to cope with pain, fear and isolation through entertainment, family activities and education.

-The Colgate website has resources for children including educational tooth brushing songs and animated videos featuring their former animated mascot Dr. Rabbit.
+The Colgate website has resources for children including educational tooth brushing songs and animated videos featuring its former animated mascot Dr. Rabbit.